-How is an MRI Scan performed?
+How is an MRI scan performed?

 MRI scan uses strong electromagnetic pulses and radio waves to visualize the internal body parts.
 The MRI machine looks like a large tube and the circular magnets are attached around it.
 These magnets rotate around the body part which is to be examined.

-The lab technician will ask you to lie down straight on a table which slides into the MRI machine.
+The lab technician will ask you to lie down straight on a table that slides into the MRI machine.
 Then the magnets rotate around you creating strong magnetic fields inside the body.
 These signals will be picked up and sent to a specialized computer to process into images.
 This computer will be located in a different room to keep it away from the magnetic field generated by the scanner.
 You may be asked to plug in your earphones as you will hear loud buzzing sounds from the MRI machine throughout the procedure.

 The radiologist will monitor the entire process from a different room where the computer is located.
-And he/she will be able to speak with you through microphone during the procedure.
+And he/she will be able to speak with you through a microphone during the procedure.